Wasim-Almadfaa/animate-project-/README.md

 # animate-project-
-this is a tool to create a videos using words keyword and is will to be an ease tool to use
+this is a tool to create videos using words keyword and is will to be an ease tool to use